couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

     Revision     (32-39): 0x0102030405060708 (72623859790382856 in base-10)

-If the node has a cluster configuration newer than what is specified in the example, the response will include the new configuration in the body with the data type set to `JSON` (`0x01`).
+If the node has a cluster configuration newer than what is specified in the example, the response will include the new configuration in the body with the `JSON` (`0x01`) bit set in the data type.
 Otherwise, the response will have an empty body with the data type `RAW` (`0x00`).

 ### Deduplicate Cluster Configuration for `NotMyVbucket` Responses